trondhindenes/daps/README.md

 DAPS rewrites the pod template so that all requests from Dapr to the app is sent thru the DAPS sidecar.

+## Limitations
+While Dapr supports both http and grpc, DAPS only supports http for now.

 ## Setup
 ### Generate certificates for the mutating webhook
 ```